 As I start to migrate everything to the new layout design, I desperately want to avoid flipping the switch and hoping that everything’s perfect on day one.
 The account section makes a solid candidate for the first page to migrate because it’s not weird if it looks slightly different than the rest of the app.
 Also, with any section that I migrate, they’ll require an entire page load because the new pages will be 100% Vue.js (no longer Vue.js embedded in the legacy AngularJS codebase).
 Even though Cushion’s page loads are fast as-is, I wouldn’t stress as much about the account section taking slightly longer to load.

-With SCA, the easiest path is to take Cushion’s custom subscription page (that I painstakingly built) and migrate it over to Stripe’s new Checkout customer portal, which takes care of everything for you—including the SCA flow.
-Ironically (again), I recently lead development of the landing page for Checkout, so I should know everything about it… Essentially, I can replace everything in Cushion’s subscription section with a direct link to the customer portal.
-There, users can specify a payment method, select a plan, change plans, cancel their subscription, download receipts—everything.
+With SCA, the easiest path is to take Cushion’s custom subscription page (that I painstakingly built) and migrate it over to Stripe’s new Billing customer portal, which takes care of everything for you—including the SCA flow.
+Essentially, I can replace everything in Cushion’s subscription section with a direct link to the customer portal.
+There, users can update their payment method, switch plans, cancel their subscription, download receipts—everything.
 Then, whenever the user takes action, Stripe redirects back to Cushion’s account section where I can reflect the change.

 There is one other significant change that goes along with this.
 Right now, Cushion has a “Plans” section within the app that shows Cushion’s plans along with their pricing and features.
 I always hated the fact that this lives on both the marketing site and within the app, so nixing one of them is a welcome change for me.
 That said, I’ll now need to migrate Cushion’s pricing page to the new Contentful-powered codebase.
 It’s a necessary change, especially since the two pages are embarrassingly out of sync, but it’s yet another thing to do.